-Topic House Bill 1110/2321 Requirement Increases Allow at least two units per lot.
-HOAs with CC&Rs in place Unit Density prior to July 23, 2023 which prohibit multiple units on a single lot are not required to allow density increases.
-Subdivision Allow subdivision of new lots so they may be owned fee of New Lots simple rather than in a condominium form of ownership.
-Development Requires development standards for new development to be Standards no more restrictive than those for single-family detached development.
-Design If a design review board process is required, it must be an Review administrative process (requiring no discretionary decision for approval).
+Topic House Bill 1110/2321 Requirement Increases Unit Density Allow at least two units per lot.
+HOAs with CC&Rs in place prior to July 23, 2023 which prohibit multiple units on a single lot are not required to allow density increases.
+Subdivision of New Lots Allow subdivision of new lots so they may be owned fee simple rather than in a condominium form of ownership.
+Development Standards Requires development standards for new development to be no more restrictive than those for single-family detached development.
+Design Review If a design review board process is required, it must be an administrative process (requiring no discretionary decision for approval).
 Parking May not require more than one off-street parking space for middle housing on lots less than 6,000 square feet before any zero lot line subdivisions or lot split.
-Many and an arrive array than the off stand and have a few May not require more than two off-street parking spaces for middle housing on lots greater than 6,000 square feet before any zero lot line subdivisions or lot split.

-Topic House Bill 1110/2321 Requirement May not require off-street parking as a condition of permitting development of middle housing within one-half mile walking distance of a major transit stop.
+May not require more than two off-street parking spaces for middle housing on lots greater than 6,000 square feet before any zero lot line subdivisions or lot split.
+May not require off-street parking as a condition of permitting development of middle housing within one-half mile walking distance of a major transit stop.
 Currently, Fircrest does not have a major transit stop, so this requirement does not apply.